modusinternet/Custodian-CMS/README.md

 ------------
 Installation
 ------------

+You can now use a single template to download CCMS and begin the config/setup process.
+Download it here: [Custodian CMS Installer](https://github.com/modusinternet/Custodian-CMS-Installer)

+Or use the original method below to install.

 * Download a CCMS package from https://github.com/modusinternet/custodian-cms/releases or https://custodiancms.org.
 * Unpack and place the archive on your server.